Black/brown, brown/white, black, light brown, white/cream

 Affectionate, loving, devoted, calm, protective

 The Miniature Boxer is a cross between the Boxer and a collection of other breeds that include the Boston Terrier, the Pug, the Rat Terrier, and/or the Fox Terrier, so they are considered a designer breed.
 They are a fairly new breed that was developed for those who like the Boxer but want a smaller version that is easier to keep.
 They are becoming more popular, as they become more known in the dog world and as people realize how loving and friendly they are.
 You will see in this article that even though they physically resemble a smaller version of the Boxer, they don’t display the temperament of one.
 Let’s delve deeper to find out more about this endearing breed.

 Miniature Boxer Puppies — Before You Buy…

-If you are considering purchasing a Mini Boxer puppy, there are a few things to keep in mind before you make a decision.
+If you are considering purchasing a Miniature Boxer puppy, there are a few things to keep in mind before you make a decision.
 Like most puppies, they have a fair amount of energy, which will most likely last throughout their life.
 They are a social dog and will develop a strong bond with their families, which explains why they don’t like to be left alone.

 Mini Boxers have a decent lifespan and can live from 12 to 15 years, especially if you care for their physical and mental health, beginning when they are puppies and continuing throughout their life.
 Even though they are playful, Mini Boxers need a strong leader and early socialization to become the ideal pet.
 They are smart but can be stubborn if you don’t approach them with firm yet gentle instruction.